FloLenz-dev/last-fm-bits/README.md

    - **Last.fm:**
      - Sign up or log in to [Last.fm](https://www.last.fm/api) and create an application to get your `API Key` and `API Secret`.

-  Then replace the "dummy" values in the script by your obtained personal values
+  Then replace the "dummy" values in the .env file by your obtained personal values

 ## License
 This project is licensed under the MIT License.